-Whether or not you’ve considered B2B eCommerce as a viable sales channel for your business, the infographic below will help you get a better understanding of its importance.
+Whether or not you’re familiar with the benefit of B2B eCommerce or considered B2B eCommerce as a viable sales channel for your business, the infographic below will help you get a better understanding of its importance.

 By the way, if you would like to skip all of the reading and get to the full infographic itself, click this link.

 Businesses of all types are steadily expanding their online reach.
 Many are making a move online to capture additional sales while others invest in digital commerce to offset losses at their physical locations.
 In fact, according to Marketlive, 85% of all B2B organizations recognize that their eCommerce strategy is a vital, yet underutilized revenue opportunity.

 “In the digital age, your most effective sales representative may not be a person but your e-commerce site accessed form the purchaer’s desktop computer or mobile device”

 Yoav Kutner, Co-Founder and CEO of Oro Inc.

 Scalability and growth